-Case No. PROCEEDING IN DISCIPLINE [OR DISABILITY]
+APPELLATE DISCIPLINE COMMISSION, STATE OF COLORADO Case No. PROCEEDING IN DISCIPLINE [OR DISABILITY]

 THE PEOPLE OF THE STATE OF COLORADO,

 Complainant,

 v.

 ,

 Respondent.

-(b) Appeal - How Taken.
-An appeal from a Hearing Board to the Appellate Discipline Commission shall be taken by filing a notice of appeal with the Appellate

-Discipline Commission within the time set forth in this Rule.
+- (b) Appeal How Taken.
+An appeal from a Hearing Board to the Appellate Discipline Commission shall be taken by filing a notice of appeal with the Appellate Discipline Commission within the time set forth in this Rule.
 Upon the filing of the notice of appeal, the Appellate Discipline Commission shall have the exclusive jurisdiction over the appeal and procedures concerning the appeal unless otherwise specified by these Rules.
-An advisory copy of the notice of appeal shall be served on the Presiding Disciplinary Judge within the time for its filing in the appellate court.
-Failure of an appellant to take any step other than the timely filing of a notice of appeal in the appellate court does not affect the validity of the appeal, but is a ground only for such action as the Appellate Discipline Commission deems appropriate, which may include dismissal of the appeal.
-Content of the notice of appeal shall not be deemed jurisdictional.

-- (c) Contents of Notice of Appeal.
-To the extent practicable, the notice of appeal shall conform to the requirements set forth in C.A.R.
+An advisory copy of the notice of appeal shall be served on the Presiding Disciplinary Judge within the time for its filing in the Appellate Discipline Commission.
+Failure of an appellant to take any step other than the timely filing of a notice of appeal does not affect the validity of the appeal, but is a ground only for such action as the Appellate Discipline Commission deems appropriate, which may include dismissal of the appeal.
+Content of the notice of appeal shall not be deemed jurisdictional. - (c) Contents of Notice of Appeal.
+Except as otherwise provided by these rules, and to the extent practicable, the notice of appeal shall conform to the requirements set forth in C.A.R.
 3(e). - (d) Contents of Any Notice of Cross-Appeal.
 A notice of cross-appeal shall set forth the same information required for a notice of appeal and shall set forth the party initiating the cross-appeal and designate all cross-appellees. - (e) Number of Copies to be Filed.
-Five copies of the notice of appeal or cross-appeal shall be filed with the original. - (f) Appeal When Taken.
-The notice of appeal required by this rule shall be filed with the Appellate Discipline Commission with an advisory copy served on the Presiding Disciplinary Judge within forty-five days of the date of the entry of the decision from which the party appeals.
+Five copies of the notice of appeal or crossappeal shall be filed with the original. - (f) Appeal When Taken.
+The notice of appeal required by this rule shall be filed with the Appellate Discipline Commission with an advisory copy served on the Presiding Disciplinary Judge within twenty days of the date of mailing the decision from which the party appeals.
 If a timely notice of appeal is filed by a party, any other party may file a notice of appeal within fourteen days of the date on which the first notice of appeal is filed, or within the time otherwise prescribed by this section (f), whichever period last expires.